 Still she waited, and still they made her wait.
 Maybe they forgot?
 Maybe this was a test?
 Maybe they reckoned time differently than earthlings did?

 She was safe now in part because she was female.
 The men-folk didn’t want to have to do all the cleaning and cooking.
 So even if they suspected something was amiss they’d be reluctant to send her away because they’d have to take up her chores.
-It doesn’t mean they wouldn’t, because harboring a defective was grounds for being sent downriver along with.
+It didn’t mean they wouldn’t send her anyway, because harboring a defective was grounds for being sent downriver along with.
 Better to sacrifice your child or your spouse than to go yourself.
 A lifetime of building up the homestead wasted, and for nothing.

 They promised painless surgery too.
 The organs would be exchanged by a form of highly localized teleportation.
 Beam the old one out and the new one in at the same time, like a kind of cross-fade, like in music.
 Hurt less than getting a shot, they said.

 She was still waiting.
 Maybe she’d stay a little longer outside today, just in case, what with the time change and all.

 (Photo found in the “Adopt a relative” box in an antique mall on King Street in Boone, NC.)